Immigration

 Answer: Select "Yes, I meet an exception from submitting a provincial or territorial letter”.

-⚠️ Contact an International Student Advisor, Immigration Specialist if you changed/transferred to SFU but did not complete the designated learning institution (DLI) transfer process before Nov.
-8, 2024, or are unsure if you have completed the DLI transfer process.
+⚠️ IMPORTANT Contact an International Student Advisor, Immigration Specialist if you changed/transferred to SFU but did not complete the designated learning institution (DLI) transfer process before Nov.
+8, 2024, or if you do not know if you completed the DLI transfer process.

 Temporary Resident Visa

-A PAL is a requirement for some study permit applications.
-If you apply for a temporary resident visa (TRV) [visa in your passport for travel], you do not require a provincial attestation letter (PAL) to make a TRV application.
+A PAL is a requirement for most study permit applications with some exceptions.
+If you apply for a temporary resident visa (TRV) [visa counterfoil in your passport for travel], you are not required to include a PAL in your TRV application.

-On the come to Canada wizard question, you will see the following:
+In the come to Canada wizard questionnaire, you will see the following:

 Question: "Do you have a provincial or territorial attestation letter or meet an exception from submitting a provincial or territorial attestation letter?"